§valuation

 ev/ebitda multiples by industry are useful when your EBITDA is clean and your risk profile matches the comps.
 If you want the multiple to hold, reduce concentration, strengthen contracts, and build management depth before you sell.

 Do that and EV/EBITDA becomes a tool you control, not a number a buyer uses against you.
-If you want a baseline fast, start with a business valuation from Valuefy and stress-test the assumptions.
+Start by normalizing your earnings with the EBITDA Calculator, cross-check with a DCF analysis, and understand your P/E ratio and working capital position.
+For a complete baseline, get a business valuation from Valuefy and stress-test the assumptions.

 Frequently asked questions